Esri/storymap-journal/README.md

 Copy `.env.example` as `.env`

-Ensure that you have sass running on your machine.
-It will require ruby on your system. `gem install sass`.
-Else you will not be able to compile *scss files.
+## Environment Variables
+ - `BACKEND_URL`: the drupal back-end url
+ - `ELECTRON_HEIGHT`, `ELECTRON_WIDTH`: the electron window height and width
+ - `ELECTRON_FULLSCREEN`: 1 to turn on, 0 for windowed mode
+ - `KIOSK_REGION`: The region content a cdi kiosk will highlight.
+Current examples `Americas`, `Caribbean`, `Africa`.
+ - `KIOSK_VERSION`: `llc` or `cdi`
+ - `KIOSK_UUID`: The drupal node uuid for the kiosk content.
+You must obtain this UUID from the Drupal back-end or else this wrapper won't know from where to populate its content.

-## Running
+## Scripts
+### Development
 - `yarn run start-dev`: runs the server in development mode.
 Access the application through the browser.
+- `yarn run start-electron-dev`: Runs the application in development mode and opens it in an Electron window.
+### Building Application
+- `yarn run build-release[-{mac,windows}]`: Build electron package for mac, windows, or both.
+### Scripts of note
 - `yarn run build`: executes the grunt cli builder which will create deploy code (compresses and compiles JS).
 - `yarn run build-sass`: recompile the scss files.
- - `yarn run start`: Runs the server in production mode.
-Access the application through the browser.
- - `yarn run set-env`: Prepares the build.json configuration file for electron-builder
+- `yarn run set-env`: Prepares the build.json configuration file for electron-builder.
- - `yarn run start-electron-dev`: Runs the application in development mode and opens it in an Electron window.
- - `yarn run start-electron`: Runs the application in production and opens it in an Electron window.
- - `yarn run build-release[-{mac,windows}]`: Build electron package for mac, windows, or both.

-## Development and filesystem
+## Filesystem
 - `src/app/storymaps`: Files specific to the ESRI Story Map Journal.
 - `src/app/wrapper`: Files which belong to the wrapper/kiosk application
 - `src/app/wrapper/styles`: The SCSS files. **Please update wrapper styles here**
 - `src/index.html`: The html file which is loaded.
 - `src/app/{main-app.js,main-config.js}`: The javascript files which bootstrap the Dojo application.
+- `api`: Contains the JSON files which are accessed by the Wrapper.
+They are created or updated when the application is started.
+- `server`: Scripts which must be run serverside to populate data accessible in the Browser/Electron window Javascript application.
+- `static`: Static files referenced by the Wrapper applications and downloaded from Drupal back-end.

 ## Developing on the browser
 If you choose to develop in the browser use `yarn run start-dev` and visit `https://localhost:3000?version={KIOSK_VERSION}` in the browser. `KIOSK_VERSION` should be specified so that environment variables are passed into the browser window Javascript application.